mike-scott/osfoundries/src/content/blog/2018-Jan-03-OpenCall.md

 ## New BLE Dongle efforts

 For our initial radio technology, we have chosen BLE (Bluetooth Low Energy) as it is the most mature and public radio technology that is available in both Linux and Zephyr projects.
-On most of the boards we have used we have found critical bugs with the proprietary BLE radio code and with the UART/ACHI sample code already in Zephyr and a capable Nordic NRF52 module available on the BLE Nano 2, we now have a fully functional and surprisingly stable BLE Dongle that we can use with our host.
+On most of the boards we have used we have found critical bugs with the proprietary BLE radio code, but with the UART/ACHI sample code already in Zephyr and a capable Nordic NRF52 module available on the BLE Nano 2, we now have a fully functional and surprisingly stable BLE Dongle that we can use with our host.

 Todo:
 * Integrate sample code with MCUBOOT so we can use 'zmp build' and 'zmp flash' commands